Mental Health

 If you cannot get adequate vitamin D through sunlight and diet alone, supplementation is a good option (stick with it for at least eight weeks).
 Although there are a variety of promising results, more research is still required to fully understand how vitamin D may alleviate the symptoms of depression.

 In the meantime, give Wise Mind Nutrition a try.
-Our program was designed to alleviate symptoms of depression.
+Our program was designed specifically to alleviate symptoms of depression.

 References